p-selivanov/quantum/README.md

 CD to the `scripts` directory to run the scripts.

 1. `./build` - builds all images and lambda functions.
-2. `./up all` - starts all infrastructure and app containers using **docker compose**.
+2. `./up all` - starts all infrastructure and app containers using **docker compose**, installs lambdas.
-3. `./install-lambdas` - installs the Lambda function into LocalStack.

 ## TODO
 - Telemetry
+- Activity Simulator
-- Load Simulation
+- Rearrange docs
-- Unique email
+- Unique email problem
+- Interest calculation
-- Customer name edit
+- Customer name edit bug
-- System.Text.Json
+- Migrate to System.Text.Json
 - Unite models and DTOs?
 - Timestamp prop names
+- Imperative YARP gateway